jakobreinhardt/emergency_messages_app/README.md

 ## Project Description <a name="description"></a>

 The result of this project is an app that categorizes disaster response messages.
 The project is part of the Udacity Data Science Nanodegree.
+The first part is an ETL pipeline that extracts messages that were sent during emergencies and cleans them.
+Also, a file which includes the caegories that disasters are classified as, is included.
+These categories are prepared and added to the messages as dummy variables.
+The second parts of the project is a machine learning pipeline.

 -------------